V-Yeimi19/API-Analytic-Primac/README_EN.md

 ```

 ### Data Flow
-1. **Ingestion**: Data from MySQL, PostgreSQL, and Cassandra is ingested into AWS S3
+1. **Ingestion**: Data from MySQL, PostgreSQL and Cassandra is ingested into AWS S3
 2. **Storage**: Data is stored as CSV files organized by source
 3. **Analysis**: The API reads directly from S3 and processes data using Pandas
 4. **Response**: Results are returned as structured JSON